 Phonics at Highlands Primary School

 Phonics is taught daily in Nursery, Reception and Year 1; children in Year 2 continue with Phonics to support their spelling and grammar as well as revising previous learning if it continues to benefit their learning.
 Children will work through phases 1 – 6 from Nursery to Year 2 and it is of high importance that we teach children using a systemic, synthetic and sematic method through the Letters and Sounds programme of study.
 Each phonics session follows the same structure of: revisit, teach, practise, apply, assess.
-Phonics sessions are enhanced and made fun by a using a multi-sensory teaching approach using different learning styles such a visual, kinaesthetic and auditory to enable all children to learn.
-This is supported by resources taken from the Jolly Phonics programme of study to help embed the differentiation of phonemes through songs.
-As well as this we use the Bug Club reading scheme and access engaging online games through Phonics Play and Busy Things.
+As well as this we use the Bug Club reading scheme to allow pupils access to a wide range of books at home online.